Nathaniel Harrod1

 M, #237650, b.
 1761, d.
 30 September 1843

-Captain John Lugard fought in the Dutch Wars between 1793 and 1795.1 He gained the rank of Captain in the service of the 6th Inniskillin Dragoons.1 He was Adjutant and Secretary at Duke of York's Royal Military Asylum, Chelsea, London, England.1
+He fought in the Dutch Wars between 1793 and 1795.1 He gained the rank of Captain in the 6th Inniskillin Dragoons.1 He was Adjutant and Secretary at Duke of York's Royal Military Asylum, Chelsea, London, EnglandG.1

 Children of Captain John Lugard and Jane Llewellyn Trewman